Hugobros3/chunkstories-docs/engine_tour/planned_features.md

 # Planned, envisionned and otherwise rejected features

 Big projects like Chunk Stories are always playgrounds for grand idea, some of which are no-brainers, while others are more complicated to implement and will require some thinking about.
-Some even, seem to originate from actual brainlessness.
-Obviously there is no way to prevent "rejected" features from coming to life, anyone can fork Chunk Stories and make of it what they want, but for sanity sake we'll put them in a bucket with a mean label.
+Some though, sound like the person who formulated them was not equipped with a brain, making them literal no-brainers.
+Obviously there is no way to prevent "rejected" features from coming to life, anyone can fork Chunk Stories and make of it what they want, but for Gobrosse's sanity we'll try to tell you off doing those.

-## Planned in the mid-term
+## Planned

 ### Full Kotlin port

 Kotlin's introduction has been a very successfull experiment with the codebase and so moving forward it's only logical everything would get ported accross.
+Some bits of the project are tricker to port, and there is still a fair bunch of work on that front to do.

+### Full survival gamemode

+We're supposed to be a MC clone but so far we haven't copied it's most popular gamemode yet.
+Go figure.

+Here is a quick list of pretty critical gameplay bricks missing:

+ * Add passive mobs
+ * Add (more) agressive mobs
+ * Make mobs spawn automatically
+ * Add/better biomes
+ * Crafting and smelting systems
+ * QoL/ergonomics improvements
+ * Better drops on blocks and stuff
+ * Better singleplayer world management (delete/rename/duplicate)
+ * Better health/food mechanics (drowning etc)
+ * Farming

+### OpenGL / OpenGL ES 3 backend

+Vulkan is nice and all but support is still spotty and lots of not-so-old hardware are entirely left out in the cold.
+An OpenGL ES 3 backend will function nicely as both a fallback backend and as a first step into the scary "mobile" and "not x86" world.

 ### Better sound